PN 83 - Relief from Customs Duty and VAT for Samples imported from outside the European Union (EU)

 - A valid ATA Carnet (Notice No. 1007 - ATA Carnets Temporary Importation and Exportation of Certain Goods) or

-- A cash deposit (refundable when the goods are re-exported), or
+- A deposit (refundable when the goods are re-exported), or

-- A bond (or, as a temporary measure, a Cover Note) either from an approved insurance company or a bank licensed by the Central Bank to carry out insurance business.
-Application for approval to use a bond or Cover Note should be made to Revenue at the proposed place of importation, from whom full information as to procedure and all the necessary forms may be obtained.
+- A guarantee either from an approved insurance company or a bank licensed by the Central Bank to carry out insurance business.
+Application for approval to use a guarantee should be made to Revenue at the proposed place of importation, from whom full information as to procedure and all the necessary forms may be obtained.

 - Period allowed – The goods must be re-exported within the time limit authorised by Revenue at importation.
 The prescribed maximum period of temporary importation permitted is 24 months.
 However, where an ATA Carnet covers the goods, they must be re-exported within the period of validity of the Carnet.